- Bio-Identical Hormones

 - Are all prescription hormones bio-identical?
 No, most prescription hormones are not.
 Premarin, for example, is a combination of many estrogen types, most of which are not made by humans.
 These estrogens will behave differently in your body than bio-identical versions.
 Another common synthetic hormone is Provera, not to be confused with natural progesterone.

 - Are Bio-identical hormones safe?
 When we talk about hormone replacement, many people are concerned about health risks like breast cancer, blood clots and stroke.
 A large cohort study at the turn of the century demonstrated an increased risk of these conditions among women taking a combination of horse estrogens and synthetic progestins.
 This information created fear among women and physicians and caused many women to go off their hormones (and suffer from symptoms).
 Numerous smaller studies tell us that the use of bio-identical hormones does not significantly increase the risk of breast cancer, uterine cancer or blood clots.
 However, nothing is absolute.
 For this reason, every woman using Bio-identical hormone therapy (BHT) must be followed closely and have regular health screening to monitor for these conditions.
 Your personal and family history of disease will determine if you are able to use BHT.
-Bio-identical hormone therapy can slow the aging process, provide relief from symptoms such as irregular/heavy bleeding, PMS, insomnia, hot flashes, incontinence, vaginal dryness and may offer protection from some cancers.
+Bio-identical hormone therapy can slow the ageing process, provide relief from symptoms such as irregular/heavy bleeding, PMS, insomnia, hot flashes, incontinence, vaginal dryness, and may offer protection from some cancers.

 - Are Bio-identical hormones right for me?
 Many women present to their doctor with symptoms they believe are the result of hormone imbalance.
 It’s not possible to make this diagnosis without proper testing.
 In some situations, clinical assessment will lead to a different diagnosis or reveal a family history where hormones are not indicated or safe.

 - Do you recommend hormone treatment for ALL of your patients?
-Absolutley not!
+Absolutely not!
 Each woman has a different medical history and hormone therapy may not be right for everyone.
 We address symptoms using a functional/holistic approach that treats the body as a whole.
 Often times, correction of a body system that is not working well will stop symptoms thought to be caused by hormone problems.
 Dr. Hatfield will also consider scientifically backed nutritional supplements and plant based therapies that can help with hormone imbalances.

 - How are the hormones given?
 Hormones are readily absorbed across the skin from topical creams and patches.
 This route is preferred in order to bypass the liver where hormones are broken down into metabolites.
 Sometimes, oral administration is indicated.
 Dr. Hatfield will discuss these options with you.
 Hormone synthesis follows a cycle in our bodies.
 You’ll be instructed to take your hormones on specific days of the month.
 A diary or calendar is the best way to keep track of your hormone schedule.
 It’s also a great place to record symptoms you experience on and off your hormones so adjustments can be done easily.
 Please bring your diary to the clinic at each visit.